postmanlabs/labs-docs/legacy-documentation/v5/postman_for_publishers/run_button/run_button_API.md

 * The `env.replace` method will return truth on success, false on failure.
 * `env.replace` cannot be used to replace an environment which does not exist.

-Note:

-*   The `env.replace` method will return truth on success, false on failure.
-*   `env.replace` cannot be used to replace an environment which does not exist.